The total premium you pay for your insurance is made up of several components. Some are set by us and others relate to Commonwealth and State taxes.

 Reduce your risk

 A safer home can mean a lower premium.
 Improving your home security can help because you’re less at risk from burglary or theft.
-You may get a discount on your home and contents policy if you have security devices in place like a monitored alarm or window locks and deadlocked doors.
+You may get a discount on your home and contents policy if you have security devices in place like a monitored alarm.

 Get a premium health check